 This is for the Donburi-lovers.

-Not just one or two, Kogane Yama known for its Tempura Donburi aka Tendon, has introduced 9 NEW Japanese rice bowls at both its Bugis Junction (#02-50) and Jem (#01-15) outlets.
+Not just one or two, Kogane Yama known for its Tempura Donburi aka Tendon, has more than 10 Japanese rice bowls at both its Bugis Junction (#02-50) and Jem (#01-15) outlets.

 (Click PLAY for highlights of Kogane Yama)